 - Get insured.
 Earthquake insurance is one of the first things you have to do if you’re buying a home in a dangerous area.
 The coverage can deal with repairs and rebuilding of damaged parts.

 - Learn first aid.
 Giving first aid to an injured person might be what saves their life until the ambulance arrives.

 Enter your postcode to view our rates and availability in your area.

 How to Make Your Home Safe from Earthquakes

 Here are a few pointers on being even more prepared for the inevitable.
-In case of a non-dangerous earthquakes, here is how you can deal with certain inconveniences.
+In the case of a non-dangerous earthquake, here is how you can deal with certain inconveniences.

 - Make the outside environment safe.
 This will most likely include trimming tree branches, or even cutting whole trees, since the first thing that might happen during an earthquake is having a tree break your window.
 You can also move larger garden decoration away from the structure of your home.

 - Reinforce foundations and ceilings.
 Use concrete or plywood sheathing to keep it stable and not giving in under the pressure of falling objects.